Buy Breakdown Cover

 Out of all motorcar fluids, brake fluid is the most important.
 This is why the MOT Test includes a visual contamination check.

-As modern car brakes work hydraulically, the fluid transmits pressure from the foot pedal to the brakes.
+As modern car brakes work with a hydraulic braking system, the fluid transmits pressure from the foot pedal to the brakes.
 Fluid is also directed by the anti-lock braking, or anti-skid hydraulics.
 Therefore, without brake fluid in good condition, none of these vital safety systems can work effectively.

 Brake fluid is retained within a translucent reservoir, usually towards the back of the engine.
 It has a removable top, which may be recognisable by its bright colour, to facilitate easy topping-up.